membrane-io/docs/src/content/docs/concepts/connections.md

 In Membrane, [programs](/concepts/programs/) can use other programs by forming _connections_.

-<video src="/cloud-assets/add-connection.mp4" muted autoplay controls></video>
+<video src="/cloud-assets/add-connections.mp4" muted autoplay controls></video>

-Here, the `email` program is added as a connection to this example program.
-Once it's added, the `email` program is accessed by using the `nodes` export from the `membrane` module.
+Above, the `email` program is selected as a connection from the dropdown menu, and the `sms` program is dragged from the Navigator.

+Connections can be accessed in code by using the `nodes` export from the `"membrane"` module.

 <!-- TODO: ## Add a Granular Dependency -->